jaysaurus/Co.Koa/README.md

 not a `require` or `import` statement in sight!
 Everything is routed for you under the hood thanks to Dependency Management!

 ## Models
 Co.Koa models are a pragmatic concept.
-Out of the box, they're simply a light-touch abstraction of mongoose Schemas; featuring all the components one would expect to find therein.
+By default, your build will come installed with a mongoose plugin that is simply a light-touch abstraction of the mongoose API; featuring all the components one would expect to find therein.
 However, you can easily switch mongoose off and roll out your own persistence mechanisms with Co.Koa's plugin functionality (using local Databases and ORMs, serverless configurations or whatever!)

 For the OOB Mongoose approach, you're dealing with the same mongoose API you already know, only you're not having to worry about requirements and which object goes where!
 Thus, you need only defer to mongoose API's own documentation to know what a component does!